-- Tele-Bears (the website for registering for classes)
+- CalCentral (the website for registering for classes and pretty much everything else)

 - Schedule of classes

-How to register: Find the 5-digit Course Control Number (CCN) in the schedule of classes.
-Log in to Tele-Bears using your CalNet ID.
-Enter the CCN; select whether you want to take the course for a Letter Grade or Pass/Not Pass (seminars and research are Pass/Not Pass; classes are variable); and enter the number of units you want for the course (seminars are 1 unit/semester; classes are typically 3-4 units/semester or 1 unit/module; research is variable, up to 9 units).
+How to register: The department should email you a list of graduate chemistry course (if not, use the schedule of classes link above).
+Find the 5-digit Course Control Number (CCN) in the schedule of classes before logging into CalCentral and going to the “My Academics” tab.
+Click on “Choose Classes” in the rightmost column, which will direct you to the Enrollment Shopping Cart.
+Enter the CCN and hit “Enter” on the “Add to Cart” section.
+From here you will select whether you want to take the course for a Letter Grade or Pass/Not Pass (seminars and research are Pass/Not Pass; classes are variable); and enter the number of units you want for the course (seminars are 1 unit/semester; classes are typically 3-4 units/semester or 1 unit/module; research is variable, up to 9 units).
 Don’t forget to register for Chem 300 in your first semester.
 You must register for 12 units/semester.
-Look for an email from Lynn or Aileen before each semester with the list of CCNs for each course.
 Be sure to register on time to avoid late fees!

 Berkeley Time: If a class is listed as starting at 9 am, its actual start-time will be 9:10 am.
 This is true for all classes throughout the campus, so enjoy the extra ten minutes of sleep!